-LVN: I do, I think that anyone that has a negative taste in their mouth about it, I think that again they need to take a step back and realise that any attention is good attention, any publicity is good publicly, because we need that, we need more eyes on us, we need more fans getting behind us and pushing for us to have longer matches, more matches, main event matches and things like that.
+LVN: I do, I think that anyone that has a negative taste in their mouth about it, I think that again they need to take a step back and realize that any attention is good attention, any publicity is good publicly, because we need that, we need more eyes on us, we need more fans getting behind us and pushing for us to have longer matches, more matches, main event matches and things like that.

 RS: Would you have liked to have been involved in the Mae Young Classic?

-LVN: I love that [the MYC].
-I had a bunch of friends that did it, and I rooted for them, and no matter what I think it’s amazing – but in the end of the day, the Mae Young Classic was to get people a job, and I have a job.
+LVN: I love [the MYC].
+I had a bunch of friends that did it, and I rooted for them, and no matter what I think it’s amazing but in the end of the day, the Mae Young Classic was to get people a job, and I have a job.
 I sat and I watched every match, every episode, and I took things from it, I learned from it, I congratulated all my girlfriends for being in it and I hope that they’ll get signed.
-But at the end of the day, they’re vying for a position I already have with impact, so I kind of just watched it more as a fan.
+But at the end of the day, they’re vying for a position I already have with Impact, so I kind of just watched it more as a fan.
 And I was totally fangirling for those matches, I loved it.

 RS: WWE dropped the “Divas” name last year – do you think that GFW should drop the “Knockout” label?

 LVN: It’s funny, I actually get asked that a lot.
 A knockout, to me, is a great word to describe us.
 A diva, I get it.
 It has a bit of a negative connotation, a diva is more someone, you call someone a diva and never in a positive light.
 You call someone a diva because they’re high maintenance, or things like that.
 Whereas a knockout, well, I could either knock you out, or I’m good looking.
 There’s nothing wrong with that, know what I mean?
-I think they should keep it, it differentiates us, it’s fun, it’s playful, and I think it describes most of the girls in impact.
+I think they should keep it, it differentiates us, it’s fun, it’s playful, and I think it describes most of the girls in Impact.

-RS: The wrestling world is still talking about the events at Triplemania between Sexy Star & Rosemary – have you had a chance to speak to Rosemary since the incident?
+RS: The wrestling world is still talking about the events at TripleMania between Sexy Star & Rosemary – have you had a chance to speak to Rosemary since the incident?